Penn State Smeal MBA - Marketing

 PENN STATE SMEAL VOICES

-"My Smeal MBA marketing courses focused a lot on value proposition and how you position your product.
+"My Smeal MBA marketing courses focused a lot on the value proposition and how you position your product.
 Really understanding your audience, their needs, and how you are uniquely positioned to meet those needs--that kind of thinking is what you must have to find success in any kind of product or marketing function."

 -Ezra Nanes '12, Senior Director, Digital Media Product, AccuWeather, Inc.